 THE NEGATIVE IMPACTS OF MOUTH BREATHING ON HEALTH AND WELL-BEING

 Breathing is essential for life, and how you breathe can make a big difference to your health.
-We breathe through either the nose or the mouth, yet it is not often considered which might be best.
-Mouth breathing can seem harmless, yet if done on a chronic basis, it has a negative impact on breathing that detracts from overall well-being.
+We breathe through either the nose or the mouth, yet it’s not often considered which might be best.
+Mouth breathing can seem harmless, but if done on a chronic basis, it has a negative impact on breathing that detracts from overall well-being.

 In this article, we will explore nose breathing vs mouth breathing, including why nose breathing is important for health, the side effects of mouth breathing, why it happens, and how to stop mouth breathing.
-Breathing techniques are also discussed that can help you prioritize nasal breathing.
+Breathing techniques that can help you prioritize nasal breathing will also be discussed.

 Why Nose Breathing is Important for Health

 The nose isn't just a cosmetic feature.
 It serves many vital health functions that the mouth is unable to fulfill.
-When we breathe through the nose, we are filtering out dust, allergens, and pollutants from the air, which prevents lung irritation and infection.
-As opposed to drying out the airways, as with mouth breathing, nasal breathing moistens and warms the air, protecting the throat and lungs from dryness and inflammation.
+When we breathe through the nose, we filter out dust, allergens, and pollutants from the air, which prevents lung irritation and infection.
+Unlike mouth breathing, which dries out the airways, nasal breathing moistens and warms the air, protecting the throat and lungs from dryness and inflammation.

 Aside from protecting the airways, breathing through the nose is also vital for optimal lung function and higher oxygen uptake.
-It adds airflow resistance, which works the diaphragm, improves the posture and helps us to take deeper breaths.
+It adds airflow resistance which helps the diaphragm expand more and increase the oxygen uptake.
+It also improves posture and allows us to take deeper breaths.
 The paranasal sinuses in the nose produce nitric oxide thought to supply the lungs[1].
 Nitric oxide increases oxygen uptake by promoting blood vessel relaxation and dilation.
-It also contributes to the immune system’s defense against airway infection and helps to facilitate lung regeneration after damage.[2]
+It also contributes to the immune system’s defence against airway infection and helps to facilitate lung regeneration after damage.[2]

 Side Effects of Mouth Breathing

-The effects of mouth breathing can be bad for your health in a number of ways:
+The effects of mouth breathing can be bad for your health in several ways:

-• Lower Sleep Quality.
-Mouth breathing is associated with breathing-related sleep disorders such as sleep apnea.
+- Lower Sleep Quality.
+Mouth breathing is associated with breathing-related sleep disorders, like sleep apnea.
 It can disrupt sleep and reduce sleep quality by promoting shallow breathing, snoring, and frequent awakenings.
 Poor sleep affects mood, memory, concentration, learning, immunity, metabolism, and overall health.

 Does Mouth Breathing Change Your Face?

-Yes.
-The growth and development of the face can be negatively impacted by mouth breathing[4], due to the way in which it changes the alignment and shape of the jaw and position of the tongue.
+Yes, mouth breathing[4] can negatively impact the growth and development of the face by changing the shape of the jaw and the position of the tongue.
 This can further compound respiratory issues by narrowing the airways, as well as affect facial expression, speech, appearance, and dental health.

 Mouth breathing in children is especially noticeable in terms of facial development, commonly giving rise to[5]: